BNDRBOTS/prompt-list/randoprompts.md

+1. **Synthesize Interface SFX Stems:** Tool: Create music.
+Open the **Create music** tool.

+Paste this exact prompt:

+> "Generate three distinct 2-second audio stems at 86 BPM.
+Stem 1: Low-frequency sub-bass impact (Houston chopped style).
+Stem 2: Mechanical titanium click.
+Stem 3: Dark ambient atmospheric swell.
+Output cleanly isolated WAV files."

+Execute generation.
+Download the resulting `.wav` artifacts.

+2. **Extract Transient Data for WebGL Routing:** Tools: Upload files + Notebooks.
+Open **Notebooks**.
+Click **Upload files** and attach the three `.wav` files generated in Step 1.

+Paste this exact prompt into the Notebook cell:

+> "Write and execute a Python script using `librosa`.
+Load the attached WAV files.
+Extract the onset envelopes and root-mean-square (RMS) energy.
+Export the time-series amplitude data into a static `transients.json` array."

+Execute the cell.
+Download `transients.json`.

+3. **Synthesize WebGL Displacement Textures:** Tool: Create video.
+Open the **Create video** tool.

+Paste this exact prompt:

+> "Generate a 10-second seamless looping 1080p video of slow-moving, high-contrast monochrome fluid dynamics.
+Black background, white specular highlights.
+Maintain constant velocity.
+No camera movement.
+Optimize for use as a 3D displacement map."

+Execute generation.
+Download the resulting `.mp4` artifact.

+4. **Author the React Three Fiber Component:** Tool: Canvas.
+Open **Canvas**.

+Paste this exact prompt:

+> "Write a Next.js React Three Fiber component using TypeScript.
+Create a custom `ShaderMaterial`.
+Define `uniform sampler2D u_videoTexture` and `uniform float u_audioAmplitude`.
+Write a vertex shader that displaces geometry along the normal vector based on `u_audioAmplitude`.
+Write a fragment shader that samples `u_videoTexture` for emissive color."

+Wait for the code block to generate.

+5. **Inject and Bind in BNDR Stack:** Tools: Upload files + Import code.
+Click **Upload files** and attach your existing local Next.js component file (e.g., `Scene.tsx`) and `transients.json`.

+Open **Import code**.
+Paste this exact prompt:

+> "Merge the generated `ShaderMaterial` from Canvas into the attached `Scene.tsx`.
+Import `transients.json`.
+Write a `useFrame` hook to iterate through the JSON array and dynamically update the `u_audioAmplitude` uniform on every frame to match the timeline.
+Ensure strict TypeScript types."

+Copy the finalized output and deploy to your Next.js environment.

+Recent forensic data confirms Gemini Pro Extended 3.1 operates with highest structural reliability when queries are modularized.
+By executing `Create music` and `Create video` independently, extracting their mathematical data via `Notebooks`, and binding them via `Canvas` and `Import code`, you eliminate multi-modal hallucination risk and force the engine to act as a deterministic asset compiler.

+---

 DIRECTIVE 0:
 Do not use warnings, decoding tweaks, or other surface changes as a substitute for surfacing, remediating, and fixing the underlying reported logic defect, and do not claim a defect is fixed unless the implemented change resolves the underlying failure mode.